mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/release-notes/index.md

 ### Building on a CentOS OS using Pre-provisioned

-If you are deploying to CentOS using the [pre-provisioned provider](../choose-infrastructure/pre-provisioned) method, you will need to ensure this setting is followed on your machines:
+If you are deploying to CentOS using the [pre-provisioned provider](../choose-infrastructure/pre-provisioned) method, ensure this setting is followed on your machines:

 First, check your `/etc/fstab` file: